-In this tutorial we will set up DocuGen to generate an NDA using your own template.
+In this tutorial we will set up DocuGen to generate a non-disclosure agreement (NDA) using your own template.

 Note: You can skip steps 1 and 2 if you use the pre-built DocuGen board templates.
 Once you add the DocuGen templates, go to the board “NDAs” and jump directly to step 3 below.

 We will set up a new monday.com board for NDAs as follows:

 - The board as a whole represents a list of NDA